AshishRanaX/domectf/c0c0n_xii/Madagascar_Weapon_store.md

  My first thought was , might be this time password is simple just like before but there can be a case juggling involved.
 (But this is not what challenge creator meant)

- So I quickly searched for code snipped which can case juggle a word and echo all possible combination.
+ So I quickly searched for code snippet which can case juggle a word and echo all possible combination.

  I used following script
  ![permutation script image](wpn_6.png)